tcarion/FlexpartData/README.md

 # FlexpartData
-Repository that host some files needed for Flexpart.jl
+Repository that host some files needed for Flexpart.jl (default options, OH parameters...)